philzook58/datalog-book/src/basics.md

 ```

 ## Rules
-The simplistic syntax for insertion of facts is nice, but datalog rules are where it shines.
+Insertion of facts is nice, but datalog _rules_ are where it shines.

 Rules describe how new facts can be derived from the already known database of facts.
 Sometimes the initial facts are called the intensional database (IDB) and the derived facts are called the extensional database (EDB).

-They have a right hand side know as a clause which corresponds roughly to a `SELECT` query and left hand side known as a head which corresponds to an `INSERT`.
+They have a right hand side know as a body which corresponds roughly to a `SELECT` query and left hand side known as a head which corresponds to an `INSERT`.
 Facts can be seen as a rule with an empty unconditional body.

 An SQL style query can be encoded by making a rule whose body corresponds to the query and saves the result to a table in the head.